Sites beyond Auschwitz-Birkenau

-Since March to June 1942 “Little Red House” (Bunker-1) was the only gas chamber in Birkenau in operation.
-Being elaborated with the “Little White House” in June, Bunker-1 facility was in use till the end of April of the beginning of May 1943.
+From March to June 1942 “Little Red House” (Bunker-1) was the only gas chamber in Birkenau in operation.
+Being elaborated with the “Little White House” in June, the Bunker-1 facility was in use till the end of April or the beginning of May 1943.
 Over a span of thirteen months, it caused the death of dozens of thousands of victims.
-The tragic geography of these actions includes people from all over Europe: France, Belgium, Netherlands, Germany and Austria, Poland and even Norway.
+The tragic geography of these actions includes people from all over Europe: France, Belgium, Netherlands, Germany and Austria, Poland, and even Norway.
 In May 1943 the Germans completely demolished the building as well as two wooden barracks, used for undressing.
 Even bricks of the destructed building were taken away and the site was leveled to a grass field.
 The modern site includes a historical banner and a complex of three memorials beyond the fence.
 Black marble honors the inscription “In memory of the men, women, and children, victims of Nazi genocide, who were murdered here” in Polish, English, and Hebrew.

 MONUMENT TO THE SOVIET POWS

-Marble three-part memorial to the former Bunker-1 is within a touching distance from the Monument to the Soviet POWs, can be seen on the skirts of the woods to the north-west of Birkenau.
+Marble’s three-part memorial to the former Bunker-1 is within a touching distance from the Monument to the Soviet POWs, which can be seen on the skirts of the woods to the northwest of Birkenau.
 A scope of historical sources consents on the 15 000 estimated figure of the Soviet prisoners of war, transported to Auschwitz at varying periods.
 They were forced to work on the most exhaustive assignments within the camp, including the expansion of Birkenau.
 Soviet POWs had tragically become among the first victims of the mass murder actions of gassing in Auschwitz with only a few hundred who managed to survive the war, generally being transferred to the other concentration camps.

 Four slabs of black marble now honor the inscription in Polish, English, Hebrew, and Russian: “To the memory of the Soviets prisoners of war, who fell victim to Nazi brutality.
 Here lie their ashes.
 May their souls rest in peace”.
 The line about the ashes has more than just a symbolic meaning as this very memorial was erected side by side with a big ash burial site.